 - Recognizing the adversary’s intelligence threat to the unit

 - Being aware of the unit’s critical information (essential elements of friendly information)

 - Identifying indicators that might disclose or point to this information

 - Developing protective measures to eliminate these indicators

 - Being constantly alert for vulnerabilities in the unit.

-Over time, CCOs will develop a rapport with most of the foreign vendors with whom they deal.
+Over time, CCOs develop a rapport with most of the foreign contractors with whom they deal.
 However, CCOs must be wary of statements to even the most trusted of contractors.
 A CCO might find that contractors are soliciting information of possible intelligence value.
-For example, a CCO might be asked about the likelihood that an exercise will be conducted soon, number of people on the base, or possibility that additional personnel will arrive soon.
+For example, a CCO might be asked about the likelihood that an exercise will be conducted soon, number of people on the base, or when additional personnel will arrive.
 CCOs must immediately report any suspicious activities to the

 Threat factors.
 CCOs should ask the following eight questions to understand threats in the local environment:

 - Do terrorist groups operate in the area?